 Atlanta Welcomes New Civil Rights Museum

-Nearly a decade in the making, the National Center for Civil and Human Rights opens its doors.
+Nearly a decade in the making, the National Center for Civil and Human Rights, designed by Phil Freelon in collaboration with HOK, opens in Atlanta.

 The United States was founded on the principle that all men are created equal and should be treated thusly—an honorable declaration marred by the chronic failure to actually do so.
 But educating about this injustice has been a matter of broad historical narrative, the dry stuff of textbooks and History Channel shows.
 How to convey the turbulent activism of the Civil Rights Movement through personal experience?